Petaluma CA Housing Market Overview 2025

 Living in Petaluma provides easy access to one of California's most charming and well-preserved historic downtowns:

-Antique Shops & Boutiques: Petaluma's historic downtown features numerous antique stores, vintage shops, and unique boutiques housed in beautifully preserved Victorian-era buildings, creating a treasure hunt experience for collectors and casual browsers alike.
+Antique Shops & Boutiques: Petaluma's historic downtown features 30+ antique stores, vintage shops, and unique boutiques housed in Victorian-era buildings along Kentucky Street and Western Avenue.
+A treasure hunt for collectors and casual browsers alike.

-Local Restaurants & Cafes: From farm-to-table dining to casual cafes, Petaluma's restaurant scene celebrates local ingredients and community spirit, offering everything from historic saloons to contemporary eateries with river views.
+Local Restaurants & Cafes: From Central Market's farm-to-table cuisine to Della Fattoria's legendary bakery, Petaluma's restaurant scene celebrates local ingredients.
+50+ restaurants ranging from historic saloons to contemporary eateries with river views.

 River Town Recreation & Community